 In some cases, the host will be notified that one or more users are using an unfair percentage of the server’s power, and they can force that specific user to only use a reduced amount of resources for a period of time following such an incident.

 Sometimes, the client who has caused the problems and used more resources than they were allocated may not even be aware of what has happened.
-A badly coded website may have caused the problem or using plugins on their WordPress code that has not been updated and are vulnerable to problems.
+A badly coded website may have caused the problem or use plugins on their WordPress code that have not been updated and are vulnerable to problems.

 Another potential problem that can affect shared hosting is when the host has not made the server as secure as possible.
 Maybe clients are allowed to run outdated code that could potentially be hacked.
 Maybe the servers they are using are dated and not up to speed when it comes to security and privacy.